 - a direct, personal response from the responsible institution.

 The Redress Scheme will ensure that redress is provided to survivors in a consistent way, no matter where they live in Australia.

-The Redress Scheme will provide an alternative to pursuing a claim through civil litigation.
+The Redress Scheme provides an alternative to pursuing a claim through civil litigation.

-The Redress Scheme is due to commence on 1 July 2018.
+The Redress Scheme commenced on 1 July 2018.